 Nice view of a Roc with type "A" roundels on both the wings and fuselage.
 Notice the line where the tail assembly joins the fuselage.
 The production of the tail assemblies of both the Skua and Roc were sub-contracted to the General Aircraft Company and brought in as complete units.

 After the German Invasion of Norway Ark Royal hurried back from the Mediterranean.
-On 23rd April 1940 800 and 803 squadrons took 2 and 3 Rocs with them respectively when they sailed to Norwegian waters aboard the Ark Royal, (there was reportedly also a single Roc on board HMS Glorious).
-The three Rocs of 803 squadron were launched twice on 28th April when they drove off German aircraft shadowing the British carrier force (see Skuas over Norway).
+On 23rd April 1940, 800 and 803 squadrons took 2 and 3 Rocs with them respectively when they sailed to Norwegian waters aboard the Ark Royal, (there was reportedly also a single Roc on board HMS Glorious).
+The three Rocs of 803 squadron were launched twice on 28th April when they drove off German aircraft shadowing the British carrier force.
 This was exactly the role originally envisaged for the Roc.
-The Fleet Air Arm's 805 Squadron was formed at Donibristle in Scotland in early May 1940 with the intention that it it should become an all-Roc squadron to operate in the floatplane role against the Germans in Norway.
+The Fleet Air Arm's 805 Squadron was formed at Donibristle in Scotland in early May 1940 with the intention that it should become an all-Roc squadron to operate in the floatplane role against the Germans in Norway.
+The formation of such a floatplanes unit was probably prompted by the remarkable success of "Bishop Force", a unit of six Walrus flying boats that operated out of Harstad during the Norwegian campaign.
 The Squadron completed initial training on the landplane Roc and then moved south to Lee-on-Solent to await delivery of the floatplane conversions.
-This plan was quickly scrapped and the squadron was disbanded only a few weeks later.
+With the withdrawl from Norway there was no longer an immediate need for such a squadron and it was disbanded only a few weeks later.

 The next combats for Rocs came over Dunkirk, where 801 and 806 squadrons both operated a mixture of Skuas and Rocs.
 The only confirmed "kill" by a Roc took place about 6.30pm on 29th May 1940 when a Roc of 806 squadron piloted by Midshipman Day, RNVR with his gunner Naval Airman Newton claimed one Ju88 destroyed (it was seen to crash into the sea) and another damaged in an action in defence of a British evacuation shipping.
-801 Squadron used its Rocs for dive bombing attacks on German E-boats in Boulogne harbour on 12th and 13th June 1940*** and on gun positions on Cap Griz Nez on 21st June, loosing a single Roc on the last attack (For fuller details of these actions click on this link...
-Dunkirk).
+801 Squadron used its Rocs for dive-bombing attacks on German E-boats in Boulogne harbour on 12th and 13th June 1940³ and on gun positions on Cap Griz Nez on 21st June, losing a single Roc on the last attack.
+For further details of Skua and Roc operations over Dunkirk see < this link>.